briandfoy/briandfoy.github.io/_posts/2023-04-05-encrypting-secrets-for-github-s-api-with-perl-and-libsodium.md

 ## A bonus treat

-While testig this, I wanted a way to look at the secret in GitHub Actions so I knew that I had uploaded what I intended.
+While testing this, I wanted a way to look at the secret in GitHub Actions so I knew that I had uploaded what I intended.
 However, GitHub masks anything it thinks is a secret by replacing the secret's text with `***`.